FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 * When the first call happens, the old system returns account data if the user presented valid credentials.
 FusionAuth creates a new user with the data.
 * When this user logs in subsequently, FusionAuth responds; it is now the system of record, the user has been migrated, and the old system no longer has that particular user's information.

-This approach has the following benefits:

-* You are only migrating at the time a user authenticates.
+This approach has a number of benefits.
+You are only migrating at the time a user authenticates.
 Therefore if there are issues, the blast radius is smaller and limited to the user authenticating.
-* Since you have the user's password (they're providing it), you can upgrade their password hash to use a different algorithm transparently.
+You have the user's password (they're providing it when they are authenticating), so you can upgrade their password hash to use a different algorithm transparently.
 This approach sidesteps any complexities around porting over bespoke hashing algorithms as well.

-* You can scrub your user base of inactive users with little effort.
-At the same time, you can contact them and encourage them to revisit your applications.
-* Application cutover is simpler.
+Application cutover is, all other things equal, simpler.
 You aren't moving any account data, which can often take some time.
 Instead you are only switching where users authenticate.
+In addition, you can scrub your user base of inactive users with little effort.
+Or, before the migration, you can contact them and encourage them to log in your applications, possibly regaining their interest.

 However, a slow migration isn't always the best solution.
 Some things to consider include: